chromaui/chromatic-docs/turbosnap.md

 # TurboSnap

 TurboSnap is an advanced Chromatic feature that speeds up builds for faster [UI testing](test) and [review](review) using Git and Webpack's [dependency graph](https://webpack.js.org/concepts/dependency-graph/).
-It identifies component files that change, then intelligently builds and snapshots only the stories associated with those components.
+It identifies component files and dependencies that have changed, then intelligently snapshots only the stories associated with those changes.

 ⚠️ When using TurboSnap, your builds may complete in less time using fewer snapshots.
-However, we don't recommend using TurboSnap immediately when starting out with Chromatic since the configuration is more complicated and can lead to difficult to debug scenarios or UI changes being missed.
+However, we don't allow using TurboSnap immediately when starting out with Chromatic since the configuration is more complicated and can lead to difficult to debug scenarios or UI changes being missed.
 Instead, become familiar with Chromatic's out of the box behavior and once your project has been running smoothly for some time consider trying out TurboSnap.
+TurboSnap is unlocked after 10 succesful builds on CI, at least one of which is accepted.

 #### Prerequisites